-The SEELEVEL ■ TM Tank Monitor represents a massive leap forward in level measurement technology for the Recreational Vehicle industry.
-The SeeLeveL has a combination of features, accuracy, reliability, and diagnostic capability that have never been available before.
+The SEELEVEL II TM Tank Monitor represents a massive leap forward in level measurement technology for the Recreational Vehicle industry.
+The SEELEVEL has a combination of features, accuracy, reliability, and diagnostic capability that have never been available before.

-Model 709-HP3W will monitor the battery voltage, the fresh water and sewer holding tanks, and the LP Gas tank.
-This model also includes a pump switch and a heater switch.
-The information is displayed on a 3-digit alpha-numeric LED display.
+The 714 will monitor the battery voltage, the water and sewer holding tanks, the temperature and the LP Gas tank.
+The 714-P model also includes a pump switch.
+The information is displayed on five LED displays.
 In addition, the system can display the operating characteristics of each of the tank sending units, giving it unsurpassed diagnostic capability.